 Agape now looked like she was about to keel over.
 Carl looked baffled.

 Omega chuckled airily, covering her hand with her mouth.
 “Are you sure about that?
-Only Omicron has ever won while playing a game against Theta, and she’s only won about two percent of their matches.”
+Only Omicron and Alpha have ever won while playing a game against Theta, and Omicron’s only won about two percent of their matches.”

 Fortuna lifted her chin.
 “Those odds seem fine to me.”

 Theta gave a hum.
-“Okay.
+“Alright.
 It would be more reasonable to gain information this way instead of through torture.
 More civilized.”